-Note 8 - Concentration of Credit Risk
+Note 7 - Concentration of Credit Risk

-The Organization received 67% and 68% of its support from governmental funding in 2022 and 2021, respectively.
-In addition, 100% and 100% of accounts receivable were due from governmental funding at December 31, 2022 and 2021, respectively.
+The Organization received 63% and 67% of its support from governmental funding in 2023 and 2022, respectively.
+In addition, 100% of accounts receivable were due from governmental funding at December 31, 2023.
 The majority of the Organization's public support is contributed by business organizations in Southwestern Indiana.

-Note 9 - Related Party Transactions
+Note 8 - Related Party Transactions

 The Organization pays for home inspections that are performed by the family members of two of the Organization's employees.
-During the years ended December 31, 2022 and 2021, the cost of those home inspections were \$8,787 and \$10,202, respectively.
+During the years ended December 31, 2023 and 2022, the cost of those home inspections were \$7,603 and \$8,300, respectively.

 The Organization also pays rental assistance to Homes for Huffman which is owned by the Organization's board president.
-During the years ended December 31, 2022 and 2021, payments to Homes for Huffman totaled \$196,448 and \$164,514, respectively.
+During the years ended December 31, 2023 and 2022, payments to Homes for Huffman totaled \$202,061 and \$196,448, respectively.